mike-scott/osfoundries/src/content/blog/201801-EmbeddedWorld.md

 Open Source Foundries is excited to have an opportunity to demonstrate our end to end IoT microPlatforms at this years Embedded World conference in Nuremburg, Germany.
-The Embedded World conference takes place between February 27-March first at the Embedded World conference Center.
+The Embedded World conference takes place between February 27th-March 1st at the Embedded World conference Center.
 OSF will be presenting in the Zephyr booth, located in [Hall 4, booth number: 4-680](https://www.embedded-world.de/en/exhibitors/participation/floor-plan).